apache/maven-resolver/src/site/markdown/expected-checksums.md

 is still present in current Resolver, but is "decorated" and extended in multiple ways.

-Resolver has broadened the "obtain" step for "expected" checksum with two new strategies, so the three expected checksum kinds in transport are: "Provided", "Remote Included" and "Remote External".
+Resolver has broadened the "obtain checksum" step for "expected" checksum with two new strategies, so the three expected checksum kinds in transport are: "Provided", "Remote Included" and "Remote External".
 All these strategies provide the source of "expected" checksum, but it differs **how** Resolver obtains these.

-The new **Provided** kind of expected checksums are "provided" to resolver by some alternative means, possibly ahead of any transport operation.
-There is an SPI interface that users may implement, to have own ways to provide checksums to resolver, or, may use out of the box implementation, that simply delegates to "trusted checksums" (more about them later).
+The new **Provided** kind of expected checksums are provided to resolver by some alternative means, possibly ahead of any transport operation.
+There is an SPI interface that users may implement, to have own ways to provide checksums to resolver.
+Alternatively, one may use Resolver out of the box implementation, that simply delegates "provided checksums" to "trusted checksums" (more about them later).

-The new **Remote Included** checksums are in some way "included" by remote party, typically in their response.
+The new **Remote Included** checksums are in some way included by remote party, typically in their response.
 Since advent of modern Repository Managers, most of them already sends checksums (usually the "standard" SHA-1 and MD5) in their response headers.
 Moreover, Maven Central, and even Google Mirror of Maven Central